 The size of the pan

 The size of the pan is also important.
-Check whether the pan fits your induction cooking zone.
+Check whether the pan fits on your induction cooking zone.
 A pan that is too small will not work well on an induction hob.
-For example: do not place an induction saucepan on a cooking zone that is twice as large.
-The other way around: a pan that is too large will not work smoothly on a small cooking zone of the induction hob.
+For example, don't put an induction saucepan on a cooking zone that is twice as big.
+Conversely, a pan that is too large will not work smoothly on a small cooking zone of the induction hob.

 The quality of your pan

 Quality is certainly important when it comes to pans.
-You would rather spend a little more to be assured of good quality.
-This gives you the best cooking performance, is easier to use and lasts longer.
-You should consider your pans as an investment that will last you a long time.
-If a pan costs a few bucks, it's better to avoid it.
-In most cases this will last a number of months.
+You'd rather spend a little more to be assured of good quality.
+This will give you the best cooking performance, is more pleasant to use and lasts longer.
+You should see your pans as an investment that you can use for a long time.
+If a pan costs a few bucks, you better avoid it.
+In most cases, it will last a few months.

 The right non-stick coating for your pan

-In addition to the material and bottom of the pan, the non-stick coating is also important when choosing induction cookware.
-70% of all households still cook in a pan with a non-stick coating with PFAS, this is a chemical that can be released during baking.
+In addition to the material and the bottom of the pan, the non-stick coating is also important when choosing induction cookware.
+70% of all households still cook in a pan with a non-stick coating with PFAS, this is a chemical substance that can be released during baking.
 Therefore, choose the safe option: the ceramic non-stick coating.
-A ceramic non-stick coating is an excellent option for people who want to cook healthier because it requires less oil or butter when cooking and the ingredients do not stick to the pan.
-The non-stick coating is actually made of ceramic.
+A ceramic non-stick coating is an excellent option for people who want to cook healthier because less oil or butter is needed when cooking and the ingredients do not stick to the pan.
+The non-stick coating is in fact made of ceramic.
 This is so smooth that no food sticks to the pan.

-The ceramic non-stick coating is durable and resistant to scratches and wear, making the pan last longer.
-In addition, it is easy to clean, which makes the cooking process even more pleasant.
+The ceramic non-stick coating is durable and resistant to scratches and wear, which makes the pan last longer.
+In addition, it is easy to clean, which makes the cooking process even more enjoyable.

 Conclusion:

 It is important to choose the right induction cookware to achieve the best results when cooking on an induction hob.
-This takes into account the magnetizing material, bottom of the pan, size, quality and safe non-stick coating.
+You take into account the magnetizing material, bottom of the pan, size, quality and safe non-stick coating.

-By choosing one of the pans from Cook and Pan, you can be sure that you are purchasing high-quality pans for induction, you can choose from all the materials and options you desire.
-Enjoy your induction pans and the delicious dishes you can prepare with them to the fullest.
+By choosing one of the pans from Cook and Pan, you can be sure that you are getting high-quality pans for induction.
+You can choose from all the materials and options you desire.
+Enjoy your induction pans to the fullest and the delicious dishes you can prepare with them.